(Click here for printable download file of Rules)

 10. Display titles and headings can be handwritten, stenciled, or typed.
 Labeling, captions, and explanations may be either typed or handwritten.

 11. Journals* must be handwritten.
 The Journal is a log or diary of a student's progress on their project that is kept up-to-date throughout the duration of the Project, and must not be written after the Project has been completed.
 Use a spiral-bound notebook or composition notebook.
 Binders with loose-leaf paper are not allowed.
 Feel free to include drawings/sketches of Project, personal thoughts or anecdotes, as well as all observations regarding the Project.
 Journals are an important part of scientific research!

 12. Reports* written by 7th grade and up must be typed.
-(All other grades may chose to either type or hand write their Report).
+(All other grades may choose to either type or handwrite their Report).
 Typed material should use fonts that are easily read.
-No clip art should be included within the body of the text.
+No clip art pictures should be included within the body of the text.
 The Report should be in APA format and must contain in this order:

 - Table of Contents

-- Introduction (including why Project was chosen, research, and hypothesis of what student hopes to learn)
+- Background Research (including why Project was chosen, research, and hypothesis of what student hopes to learn)

-13. ALL DESCISIONS MADE BY THE JUDGES ARE FINAL.
+13. ALL DECISIONS MADE BY THE JUDGES ARE FINAL.

 14. NIRSF reserves the right to amend these rules or make additional binding rulings as events warrant.